Skip to content

 Portal Generation and Setup

-Plutonium provides generators for creating portals:
+Plutonium provides comprehensive generators for portal creation:

 bash

-# Generate a new admin portal
+# Generate a full-featured admin portal

 # Generate a customer portal

-rails generate pu:pkg:portal customer --auth=customer
+rails generate pu:pkg:portal customer

 # Generate a public portal

-rails generate pu:pkg:portal public --public
+rails generate pu:pkg:portal public

-# Connect resources to portals
+# Connect existing resources to portals

 rails generate pu:res:conn post --dest=admin_portal